margotdv04/SocialScienceR/README.md

 In that case, don’t forget to commit and push the resulting figure files, so they display on GitHub and CRAN.

+## Proposed R Package

+Our proposed R package is what we have described above, a package that teaches social scientists how to use R. We plan to continue this project and expanding its breadth.

 ## Contributors